Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Introduction

 This work introduces a novel, thermodynamically consistent model for electron heating.
 Our approach derives the heating rates from the corresponding cooling rates by invoking the equilibrium constant relationship between forward and reverse reactions.
 This relationship is expressed in terms of the vibrational temperature using an effective activation energy and assuming a Boltzmann distribution for the vibrationally excited states.
 This method essentially satisfies detailed balance while ensuring the net energy transfer rate depends correctly on both $T_{\rm e}$ and $T_{\rm v}$.
 Critically, unlike the models of \cite{jap:2023:pokharel} and of \cite{jap:2019:peters}, our formulation guarantees the correct physical behavior: it drives the electron temperature towards the vibrational temperature as equilibrium is approached and yields zero net energy exchange precisely when $T_{\rm e} = T_{\rm v}$.
 This provides a robust and physically sound closure for the electron energy equation.

-The proposed model's validity and predictive capability are assessed through simulations compared against experimental data from diverse test cases: (i) plasma flows in uniform electric fields, (ii) the RAM-C-II re-entry flight experiment, and (iii) a test case to evaluate the performance of previous and proposed electron heating models towards thermal equilibrium.
+The proposed model's validity and predictive capability are assessed through simulations compared against experimental data from diverse test cases: (i) plasma flows in uniform electric fields, (ii) the RAM-C-II {and OREX re-entry flight experiments,} and (iii) a test case to evaluate the performance of previous and proposed electron heating models towards thermal equilibrium.